lanzhiwang/docker-elk/README.md

 * 9300: Elasticsearch TCP transport
 * 5601: Kibana

-> :information_source: Elasticsearch's [bootstrap checks][booststap-checks] were purposely disabled to facilitate the
+> :information_source: Elasticsearch's [bootstrap checks][booststap-checks] were purposely故意 disabled to facilitate促进 the
 > setup of the Elastic stack in development environments.
 For production setups, we recommend users to set up their host
-> according to the instructions from the Elasticsearch documentation: [Important System Configuration][es-sys-config].
+> according符合 to the instructions训词 from the Elasticsearch documentation: [Important System Configuration][es-sys-config].

 ### SELinux